Health Planning App

 Personas

-With my empathy map in hand, I started defining the personas to understand who the users are.
+With my empathy map in hand, I defined the personas to understand who the users are.

 User Stories & Flows